 Project Lead: Joel Gittelsohn, PhD

 B’More Healthy Communities for Kids is an intervention trial operating at multiple levels of the Baltimore City food system.
 The study aims to increase affordability, availability and consumption of healthy foods within low-income, predominantly African-American neighborhoods.
-For further details, click here.
+For further details, please click here.

 Micro-Macro Obesity Dynamics (MMOD)